House Managers

 Lex Mapes

-Lex Mapes is the house manager at Williams House, where he leads a dedicated team at the forefront of LGBTQ inclusive housing for youth in foster care.
+Winter provides short term care, while Williams is at the forefront of providing LGBTQ inclusive housing for youth in foster care.
 The primary goal of Williams House is to provide refuge from the discrimination and harassment that LGBTQ foster youth often face by celebrating, supporting, and centering their voices during their time in care.

 While employed with OCS, Lex earned his Bachelor of Social Work at Washburn University.
 His passion for advocacy grew even stronger during his internship with the Kansas City Anti-Violence Project and later as a camp counselor for Kansas’ first ever LGBTQ+ youth leadership summit.